Bakaniko/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 #.
 Next we need to extract points, lines, and areas, then add topology to
    each of these three new layers.
 To do this we need to run the tool three times.

    Select :menuselection:`Vector --> OpenStreetMap --> Export toplogy to SpatiaLite` and use the "..." button to select the newly created `feature_city.osm.db` file.

    The `Output layer name` will be automatically filled in for you depending on the `Export type` selected.
-Click the :guilabel:`Load from DB` button to load in the available tags.
+   Click the :guilabel:`Load from DB` buttonto load in the available tags.

    For the "points" layer tick the `amentity` box;
    for the "polylines" layer tick the `highway` layer; and for the "polygon" layer select the `building` layer.

    You may wish to change the `Output layer name` to reflect the feature tags that you've selected.
    When you are ready, press :guilabel:`Ok` to load in the layer.

    You will need to again press the :guilabel:`Load from DB` button after changing the export type from points to polylines, and polylines to polygons.

 #.
 Once topology is loaded, you can also refine the SpatiaLite layer by